ryantd42/NY-Legislative-Git/2023/S3252A-2023/bill.md

   January 30, 2023
   ___________

- Introduced  by  Sen.  LIU  --  read  twice and ordered printed, and when printed to be committed to the Committee on Cities 1
+ Introduced by Sens.
+LIU, CHU -- read twice and ordered printed, and when printed  to  be  committed  to  the  Committee on Cities 1 -- reported favorably from said committee, ordered to  first  and  second  report, ordered  to  a third reading, amended and ordered reprinted, retaining its place in the order of third reading

  AN ACT to amend the real property tax  law,  in  relation  to  extending certain provisions relating to a partial tax abatement for residential real property held in the cooperative or condominium form of ownership